Home » Heirloom Recipes » Family Recipes » Rhubarb Juice Recipe | 5 Ingredients (Easy Homemade)

 Easy Homemade Rhubarb Juice Recipe

-This fresh rhubarb juice is one of those recipes I look forward to making every spring.
+This fresh rhubarb juice recipe is one of those recipes I look forward to making every spring, right alongside my Easy Homemade Lilac Syrup.
 It’s tart, refreshing, and the prettiest shade of pink!
-What I love most is how simple it is—just a few ingredients and a little patience, and you’ll have a homemade juice that tastes far better than anything from the store.
+What I love most is how simple it is, just a few ingredients and a little patience, and you’ll have a homemade juice that tastes far better than anything from the store.

 Ingredients

-Optional: Add 1 cup of sliced strawberries or raspberries during boiling for a fruitier flavor.
+Optional add-in: Toss in 1 cup of sliced fresh strawberries or raspberries during the boiling step for a fruitier, sweeter flavor, it’s absolutely delicious!

 Instructions

+1. Prepare the rhubarb.
 Wash the rhubarb stalks thoroughly under cool water to remove any dirt or debris.
-Trim off the ends and discard any leaves (they are toxic!).
+Trim off the ends and discard any leaves, they are toxic and should never be eaten.
 Chop the stalks into 1-inch pieces.
 You’ll need around 5 cups of chopped rhubarb, which is about 1½ pounds.

-In a large pot, bring 10 cups of water to a rolling boil.
-Carefully add the chopped rhubarb to the boiling water.
-Stir, then reduce the heat to medium-low and cover the pot with a lid.
-Let the mixture simmer gently for 15 minutes, or until the rhubarb is very soft and beginning to break down.
+1. Boil the rhubarb.
+In a large pot over medium-high heat, bring 10 cups of water to a rolling boil.
+Carefully add the chopped rhubarb to the boiling water and stir to combine.
+Reduce the heat to medium-low, cover the pot with a lid, and let the mixture simmer gently for 15 minutes, or until the rhubarb is very soft and beginning to break down.

-Remove the pot from heat and allow the mixture to cool slightly.
-Once it’s warm (but no longer hot), stir in the cream of tartar.
-This helps brighten the flavor and color of the juice.
+2. Add cream of tartar and let steep.
+Remove the pot from the heat and allow the mixture to cool slightly.
+Once it’s warm but no longer hot, stir in the cream of tartar; this helps brighten both the flavor and the color of the juice.
 Cover the pot and let it sit at room temperature for 24 hours to steep.
+I know it’s tempting to rush this step, but the longer steep time makes a real difference in flavor!

-After 24 hours, place a fine mesh sieve or cheesecloth over a large bowl or pitcher.
+1. Strain the juice.
+After 24 hours, place a fine mesh sieve or a double layer of cheesecloth over a large bowl or pitcher.
 Carefully pour the mixture through to strain out the solids.
 Use the back of a spoon to gently press the rhubarb pulp and extract as much juice as possible.
-Discard the pulp or save it to use in baking.
+You can discard the pulp, or save it to stir into muffin batter or quick bread; nothing goes to waste!

-Stir in the lemon juice and sugar, starting with ½ cup and adjusting to taste.
-If you like it a bit sweeter, feel free to add more.
-Give it a good stir to make sure everything is fully dissolved.
+2. Sweeten and finish.
+Stir in the fresh lemon juice and granulated sugar, starting with ½ cup and adjusting to taste.
+If you like it a bit sweeter, add more a little at a time.
+Give it a good stir until everything is fully dissolved.

+1. Let it settle.
 Pour the juice into a large glass jar or jug and place it in the fridge to chill.
-Over time, you may notice a bit of cloudy sediment settling at the bottom—this is totally normal!
-Once the juice is fully chilled, you can pour off the clear pink juice into a clean jar, leaving the sediment behind.
+Over time, you may notice a bit of cloudy sediment settling at the bottom.
+This is completely normal!
+Once fully chilled, pour the clear pink juice into a clean jar, leaving the sediment behind.

-Tip: If you don’t have time to can your juice, just pour it into freezer-safe jars or containers (leave about an inch of space at the top for expansion).
-I love having a few jars stashed away for later in the season—especially when it’s too hot to think about boiling anything.
+Freezer tip: If you don’t have time to can your juice, pour it into freezer-safe jars or containers (leave about an inch of space at the top for expansion).
+I love having a few jars stashed away for later in the season… especially when it’s too hot to think about boiling anything!

 Serving Ideas

-• Serve chilled over ice for a refreshing drink.
+• Serve chilled over ice for a simple, refreshing drink.

 • Mix with sparkling water or ginger ale for a fizzy twist.

-• Try freezing the juice in ice cube trays and use the cubes in sparkling water or lemonade for a fun, fruity drink!
+• Freeze the juice in ice cube trays and drop the cubes into sparkling water or lemonade for a fruity, pretty drink.

 Tips & Tricks for Making the Best Rhubarb Juice

-After making this recipe year after year, I’ve picked up a few little tricks that make a big difference.
-If it’s your first time making homemade rhubarb juice, these tips will help you get the most out of your rhubarb—and maybe even inspire you to make a double batch!
+After making this rhubarb juice recipe year after year, I’ve picked up a few little tricks that make a big difference.
+If it’s your first time making homemade rhubarb juice, these tips will help you get the most out of your rhubarb, and maybe even inspire you to make a double batch!

-• I always try to use bright red stalks when I can find them—they give the juice that beautiful pink color.
-That said, green rhubarb will still work just fine; the flavor will be just as delicious, even if the juice isn’t as vibrant.
+Use red stalks for the best color.
+I always try to use bright red stalks when I can find them, they give the juice that beautiful pink color.
+Green rhubarb will still work just fine; the flavor will be just as delicious, even if the juice isn’t quite as vibrant.

 Rhubarb juice in large mason jar for storage.